igorkry/tnt4j-streams/README.md

 `FileName` property defines that stream should watch for files matching `localhost_access_log.*.txt` wildcard pattern.
  This is needed to properly handle file rolling.

+`FilePolling` property indicates that stream polls files for changes.

 `FileReadDelay` property indicates that file changes are streamed every 20 seconds.